-Patatas Bravas will be a pincho on the menu at Sketches of Spain.
+Patatas Bravas is a pincho on the menu at Sketches of Spain.
 Courtesy of Spanish Sabores

 Javier Garcia del Moral